dwood2020/rpi-logger/README.md

 # rpi-logger
-Temperature and humidity logger software based on the Raspberry Pi.
+Temperature and humidity logging software for the Raspberry Pi.
+Intended to be used with DHT-11 or DHT-22 temperature and humidity sensors.

 ## Installation
 - Move the release directory to your preferred installation location and rename.